backstage/backstage/docs/overview/stability-index.md

 sections.
 The "TypeScript Interface" refers to the API used to integrate the plugin into the backend.

+Any plugin that is not listed below is untracked and can generally be considered unstable with a score of `0`.
+Open a Pull Request if you want your plugin to be added!

 ### [`api-docs`](https://github.com/backstage/backstage/tree/master/plugins/api-docs/)

 Components to discover and display API entities as an extension to the catalog